AlpacaTravel/react-map-gl-alt/README.md

 If you require finer control of your style, API and want to leverage more of the API this project we think will help you.

-* Expose the mapbox API to your React application in a convenient way
-* Use the latest available mapbox-gl-js release without version locking (Done)
-* Expose access to all mapbox-gl-js events (safely with a readonly map accessor) (Done)
-* Provide <MapEvents onLoad={...} onMove={...} /> exposing all mapbox events (Done)
-* Allow safe access to use queryRenderedFeatures etc. (Done)
-* Provide a mechanism to support all mapbox-gl-js camera/animation controls (Done)
-* Use standard interactions (support for touch, scroll zoom etc) (Done)
-* Expose ability to turn on/off handlers (e.g. BoxZoom, ScrollZoom, DoubleClickZoom) (Done)
-* Expose project/unproject to use mapbox-gl-js mercator opposed to separate instance (Done)
-* Use Immutable and mapbox-gl-js-style-spec for diffStyles (Done)
-* Use setData for geojson sources (Done)
-* API support for current react-map-gl MapGL wrapper props (Done)
-* Support for width/height 100%/100vh etc (Done)
-* Provide a separati on for managing viewport interactions (Done)
-* Support for all current Uber overlays (In Progress)
-* Provide an example controlled viewport interaction component (In Progress)
-* High Code Coverage (Done - Subsequently REMOVED as requires a mock implementation of mapbox)

 ## Overview

 ### Installation